What is 2/3 of 18? A Deep Dive into Fractions and Their Applications

 Method 3: Visual Representation

 For a more visual understanding, imagine a pizza cut into 3 equal slices.
 The entire pizza represents 18.
 Each slice represents 1/3 of 18, which, as calculated earlier, is 6.
-If we take two of these slices, we have 2/3 of the pizza, which equals 6 + 6 = 12.
+Even so, if we take two of these slices, we have 2/3 of the pizza, which equals 6 + 6 = 12.
 This visual representation can be particularly helpful for grasping the concept of fractions, especially for younger learners.

 Real-World Applications of Fractions: Beyond the Classroom